zzzc18/resnet_cudnn/README.md

 ---

-This project contains a reproducing of ResNet in CUDA environment with C++/CuDNN/CuBLAS.
+This project contains a reproduction of ResNet in CUDA environment with C++/CuDNN/CuBLAS.

-If you find this project usefull and can't read `doc.pdf`, feel free to post an issue or contact me through zzzc18@outlook.com.
+If you find this project useful but can't read `doc.pdf`, feel free to post an issue or contact me through zzzc18@outlook.com.